1 9 8 4 – 1 9 8 9 (USA)

 James “Sonny” Crockett (Don Johnson) was a rough designer-stubbled vice squad detective who lived on a boat called St. Vitus’ Dance guarded by his pet alligator, Elvis.

 Ricardo Tubbs (Philip Michael Thomas) was an ex-New York street cop who had come to Florida to find the drug dealer who murdered his brother.

 They were an unlikely – but very effective – team, working undercover on the upscale Gold Coast and the seedy alleyways that made Miami a city of contrasts.

-Somehow, the two undercover vice cops also managed to afford the fastest, most expensive cars, incredible wardrobes and an altogether fabulous lifestyle.
+Somehow, the two undercover vice cops also managed to afford the fastest, most expensive cars, incredible wardrobes, and fabulous lifestyles.

 They were often seen speeding around town in Sonny’s black Ferrari Spider which was later upgraded to a state-of-the-art white Ferrari Testarossa.